jaderigby/segments/README.md

 </div>
 ```

-To accomplish something similar with a grid-based system, you would have to do something like:
+To accomplish something similar with a grid-based system, if you had something like:

 ```
 <div class="row">